nikouu/Adafruit-Feather-CO2-Meter/README.md

 | ------------ | ---------------------------------- | ----------- | --------------------------------------------------------------------- |
 | Efficiency 2 | Efficiency 1 + power spike removal | 0.11W-0.15W | Then with the spike to 0.71W at the 5 minute mark to do a single read |

-Then with extra readings from the digital tester and some back of the envelope maths, the battery should last around 12 hours and 40 minutes.
+The readings from the digital tester with some back of the envelope maths, the battery should last around 12 hours and 40 minutes.